-Willows Unified School District strict The state of the s Supporting Rubric II.
-Establish Establishment and Maintenance of Suitable Learning Environment ole Learning Environment A) The to B) Th A) The teacher is able to orchestrate learning in a group setting.
-B) The teacher motivates and engages students in learning. ning in a group setting. students in learning.
-Level Level of Performance Element Mee Meets Standards Progress Not Evident Progress Evident Proficient Distinguished (comments only) Teacher conveys a negative attitude toward content suggesting that content is not important or others mandate it.
+II.
+Establishment and Maintenance of Suitable Learning Environment

+- A) The teacher is able to orchestrate learning in a group setting. - B) The teacher motivates and engages students in learning.

+Level of Performance Element Meets Standards in the second se Progress Not Evident Progress Evident Proficient Distinguished (comments only) Teacher conveys a negative attitude toward content suggesting that content is not important or others mandate it.
 Teacher communicates importance of the work but with little conviction and only minimally apparent buy-in by the students.
 Teacher conveys genuine enthusiasm for the subject, and students demonstrate consistent commitment to its value.
 Students demonstrate through their participation, curiosity, and attention to detail that they value the content's importance.
 Teacher interaction with at least some students is negative, demeaning, sarcastic, or inappropriate to the age or culture of the students.
 Teacher-student interactions are generally appropriate by may reflect inconsistencies, favoritism, or disregard for students' cultures.
 Teacher-student interactions are friendly and demonstrate general caring, warmth and respect.
 Such interactions are appropriate to the developmental and cultural norms.
 Teacher demonstrates genuine caring and respect for individual students.
 Students exhibit respect for teacher as an individual, beyond what is expected for the role.
 Teacher engages students in irrelevant activities.
 Most of the time, teacher engages students in relevant activities.
 The teacher provides relevant activities that provide many opportunities for students to be successful.
 The teacher provides meaningful classroom experiences and opportunities that allow all students to experience success with challenging and creative work.
 Teacher remains behind the desk and does not engage with students during learning.
 Teacher primarily teaches from the "front of the room."
 Teacher places self in proximity to most students.
 The teacher maximizes instruction and student control by moving freely about the room.
 Teacher is able to monitor and respond to student behavior.
 No standards of conduct appear to have been established, or students are confused as to what the standards are.
 Standards of conduct appear to have been established for most situations, and most students seem to understand them.
 Standards of conduct are clear to all students.
 Standards of conduct are clear to all students and appear to have been developed with student participation.

-Willows Unified School District ıtrict Topicol Transmission (Section 2018) Supporting Rubric II.
-Establish II.
-Establishment and Maintenance of Suitable Learning Environment ole Learning Environment A) The tB) Th A) The teacher is able to orchestrate learning in a group setting.B) The teacher motivates and engages students in learning. ning in a group setting. students in learning.
-Level Level of Performance Element Me Meets Standards Progress Not Evident Progress Evident Proficient Distinguished (comments only) Student behavior is not monitored, and teacher is unaware of what students are doing.
+II.
+Establishment and Maintenance of Suitable Learning Environment

+- A) The teacher is able to orchestrate learning in a group setting. - B) The teacher motivates and engages students in learning.

+Level of Performance Element Meets Standards Progress Not Evident Progress Evident Proficient Distinguished (comments only) Student behavior is not monitored, and teacher is unaware of what students are doing.
 Teacher is generally aware of student behavior but may miss the activities of some students.
 Teacher is alert of student behavior at all times.
 Monitoring by teacher is subtle and preventive.
 Students monitor their own and their peers' behavior, correcting one another respectfully.
 Teacher does not respond to misbehavior, or the response is inconsistent, overly repressive, or does not respect the students' dignity.
 Teacher attempts to respond to misbehavior but with uneven results, no serious disruptive behavior occurs.
 Teacher response to misbehavior is appropriate and successful and respects the students' dignity, student behavior is generally appropriate.
 Teacher response to misbehavior is highly effective and sensitive to students' individual needs, student behavior is entirely appropriate.